moleculerjs/database/docs/README.md

 The caching is enabled by default and uses the `cache.clean.{serviceName}` (e.g. `cache.clean.posts`) event name for clearing the cached entries.
 To disable it, set `cache.enabled = false` in [Mixin options](#mixin-options).

 ## Under the hood
-To store the responses in the case, service uses the ServiceBroker built-in action caching mechanism.
+To store the responses in the cache, service uses the ServiceBroker built-in action caching mechanism.
 The cache clearing is a little bit complicated because if you are running multiple instances of the service with a local Memory cache, you should notify the other instances if an entity changed.
 To cover it, the service broadcasts a cache clearing event (e.g. `cache.clean.posts`) and also subscribes to this event.
 In the subscription handler, it calls the `broker.cacher.clean` method.

 So if you have multiple instances of the service, and the first instance updates an entity, then it broadcasts the cache clearing event.
 Both instances receives the event and both will clear the cache entries.
 It's simple but works any number of instances.